pvanderbilt/cat-th-scala/Scala-issues.md

-# Implementing category theory using virtual types
+# Notes on implementing category theory using virtual types
-### Issues with Scala as a dependently typed PL
+### Issues with attempting to use Scala as a fully dependently-typed PL

 The code given here is an attempt at implementing category theory along the lines of Rydeheard and Burstall's